New Midwest Boutique Hotels

 The 106-room Lytle Park Hotel opened in June inside a 1909 building.
 The design brings in the vibe of the surrounding Lytle Park with a vaulted glass ceiling, plenty of greenery and nature-inspired decor.
 A four-season rooftop patio overlooks the park, downtown Cincinnati and the Ohio River; guests can also enjoy a lobby bar and fine-dining Italian restaurant Subito.

-The Kinley Hotel, located between downtown and the Over-the-Rhine neighborhood, is slated to open October 22 in the historic Denton Building, built in 1916.
-The 94 guest rooms and public spaces shimmer in blue and gold tones accented with distinctive wallpaper and art; on-site restaurant Khora will focus on pasta, with grains sourced from the Ohio Valley.
-The hotel is working with Cincinnati Art Underground to curate local art pieces and a custom-designed mural for the lobby.
+The Kinley Hotel, located between downtown and the Over-the-Rhine neighborhood, opened October 22 in the historic Denton Building, built in 1916.
+The 94 guest rooms and public spaces shimmer in blue and gold tones accented with distinctive wallpaper and art; on-site restaurant Khora focuses on pasta, with grains sourced from the Ohio Valley.
+The hotel worked with Cincinnati Art Underground to curate local art pieces and a custom-designed mural for the lobby.

 Hamilton County’s first boutique hotel, the 122-room Carmichael, opened in September in downtown Carmel next to The Great American Songbook Foundation and The Center for Performing Arts.
 The six-story hotel reflects the neoclassical design of the Palladium, the largest of the performing arts center’s three venues, with a grand piano in the lobby bar and chandeliers throughout guest spaces.
 Live music is planned every day.

 Work continues on the Bottleworks Hotel, a 139-room boutique lodging inside a 1930s-era Coca-Cola bottling factory.
 The hotel, tentatively scheduled to open this winter is part of the first phase of the $300 million Bottleworks District project, which will include a food hall and movie theater as well as retail and office space in and around the Art Deco bottling plant.